 Every homeowner knows that repairs and maintenance are part of the deal.
 It’s an inescapable reality – and they almost always come when you least expect them.

-Our hot water heater is on its last leg.
+Our hot water heater has been on its last leg for a couple of weeks.
 Sometimes it works, and sometimes it doesn’t.
-There’s no apparent rhyme or reason – but, then again, it is 12 years old.
-(That’s pretty old in hot water heater years.)
-So it’s not all that surprising that it decided to stop working just days before a major holiday.
-With laundry piling up, and after reading the manual to be sure we hadn’t missed any DIY options, we bit the bullet and called in a professional.
+There’s no rhyme or reason – but, then again, it is 12 years old.

+And of course, it decided to stop working altogether just days before a major holiday.
+With laundry piling up, and after reading the manual to be sure we hadn’t missed any troubleshooting options, we bit the bullet and called in a professional.

-Whether it’s our home, or anything that involves our basic needs, being prepared for the unexpected is a solid preventive health strategy.
+When it comes to our basic needs, being prepared for the unexpected is a solid preventive health strategy.

 Imagine for a moment that you need a new hot water heater, but you aren’t prepared for the costly repair.
 The stress sets in.
 You can’t sleep.
 You’re worried about how you’ll pay for it and what you’ll have to give up to pay for the repair.

 While it does take some time to get to the latter scenario, it is beyond worth it.

 Sometimes we have to call in the professionals, and being prepared financially makes it a lot easier.